 The reality of teaching today

-As mention earlier, educators are under a tremendous amount of pressure right now, and have been for some time.
+As mentioned earlier, educators are under a tremendous amount of pressure right now, and have been for some time.

 In fact, I can’t tell you how many teachers have told me they’re warning their own college-aged children to go into any field except education.